wri/cities-heat-resilient-infrastructure/README.md

 ### 🟢 2.
 Install R packages

+With the chri conda environment active, run:
 ```bash
 Rscript install_packages.R
 ```

 ## 🐍 Python Usage

-Python is not required for the active `run-scenarios.R` pipeline.
+Python is not currently required for the active pipeline.

 ## 🔐 Authentication